I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmisdriversuspectforverifier.md

 ## -remarks
 <p>A kernel-mode driver can call this routine to determine whether it is being monitored by <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a>.
 Driver Verifier monitors kernel-mode drivers to detect illegal function calls or actions that might corrupt the system.
 To select drivers to be verified, you can use the <a href="https://msdn.microsoft.com/7cdf5277-7187-4e90-b22a-6f828f06e2fb">Verifier Command Line</a> or <a href="https://msdn.microsoft.com/37a7d348-8b55-44f7-86d6-6b195704b9fd">Driver Verifier Manager</a>.
 For more information about adding drivers to the driver verification list, see <a href="NULL">Selecting Drivers to be Verified</a>.</p>

-<p>A related routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554578">MmIsDriverVerifying</a>, returns <b>TRUE</b> if the specified driver either is in the driver verification list or imports calls to entry points in a driver that is in the driver verification list.
+<p>A related routine, <a href="..\wdm\nf-wdm-mmisdriververifying.md">MmIsDriverVerifying</a>, returns <b>TRUE</b> if the specified driver either is in the driver verification list or imports calls to entry points in a driver that is in the driver verification list.
 Otherwise, <b>MmIsDriverVerifying</b> returns <b>FALSE</b>.</p>

 <p>For example, if driver A has an import table through which it calls one or more entry points in driver B, and driver B is in the driver verification list, then <code>MmIsDriverVerifying(A)</code> returns <b>TRUE</b> and <code>MmIsDriverSuspectForVerifier(B)</code> returns <b>TRUE</b>.
 If driver A is not in the driver verification list, <code>MmIsDriverSuspectForVerifier(A)</code> returns <b>FALSE</b>.
 Even if driver B does not call entry points in any drivers that are in the driver verification list, <code>MmIsDriverVerifying(B)</code> returns <b>TRUE</b> because driver B is in the driver verification list.
 If a driver C is not in the driver verification list and does not call entry points in any drivers that are in the driver verification list, <code>MmIsDriverVerifying(C)</code> and <code>MmIsDriverSuspectForVerifier(C)</code> both return <b>FALSE</b>.</p>

-<p>Another related routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554583">MmIsDriverVerifyingByAddress</a>, indicates whether a driver identified by a driver image address is being verified or calls a driver that is being verified. <b>MmIsDriverVerifyingByAddress</b> is available starting with Windows Vista.</p>

-<p>A kernel-mode driver can call this routine to determine whether it is being monitored by <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a>.
-Driver Verifier monitors kernel-mode drivers to detect illegal function calls or actions that might corrupt the system.
-To select drivers to be verified, you can use the <a href="https://msdn.microsoft.com/7cdf5277-7187-4e90-b22a-6f828f06e2fb">Verifier Command Line</a> or <a href="https://msdn.microsoft.com/37a7d348-8b55-44f7-86d6-6b195704b9fd">Driver Verifier Manager</a>.
-For more information about adding drivers to the driver verification list, see <a href="NULL">Selecting Drivers to be Verified</a>.</p>

-<p>A related routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554578">MmIsDriverVerifying</a>, returns <b>TRUE</b> if the specified driver either is in the driver verification list or imports calls to entry points in a driver that is in the driver verification list.
-Otherwise, <b>MmIsDriverVerifying</b> returns <b>FALSE</b>.</p>

-<p>For example, if driver A has an import table through which it calls one or more entry points in driver B, and driver B is in the driver verification list, then <code>MmIsDriverVerifying(A)</code> returns <b>TRUE</b> and <code>MmIsDriverSuspectForVerifier(B)</code> returns <b>TRUE</b>.
-If driver A is not in the driver verification list, <code>MmIsDriverSuspectForVerifier(A)</code> returns <b>FALSE</b>.
-Even if driver B does not call entry points in any drivers that are in the driver verification list, <code>MmIsDriverVerifying(B)</code> returns <b>TRUE</b> because driver B is in the driver verification list.
-If a driver C is not in the driver verification list and does not call entry points in any drivers that are in the driver verification list, <code>MmIsDriverVerifying(C)</code> and <code>MmIsDriverSuspectForVerifier(C)</code> both return <b>FALSE</b>.</p>

-<p>Another related routine, <a href="https://msdn.microsoft.com/library/windows/hardware/ff554583">MmIsDriverVerifyingByAddress</a>, indicates whether a driver identified by a driver image address is being verified or calls a driver that is being verified. <b>MmIsDriverVerifyingByAddress</b> is available starting with Windows Vista.</p>
+<p>Another related routine, <a href="..\wdm\nf-wdm-mmisdriververifyingbyaddress.md">MmIsDriverVerifyingByAddress</a>, indicates whether a driver identified by a driver image address is being verified or calls a driver that is being verified. <b>MmIsDriverVerifyingByAddress</b> is available starting with Windows Vista.</p>

 ## -requirements
 <table>